Friday, August 4, 2017

 We headed back out into the streets of Nha Trang after dark to see what was going on.
 The night was electric and there were people everywhere.
 We stopped at a tourist shop on the corner by our hotel and booked our onward overnight bus tickets to Hoi An (which was still three days away) to ensure we had seats together.
 We then sat down at one of the restaurants outside of our hotel and ordered some food and drinks.
 All of the restaurants here were packed with people, and our server was moving like a rocket between the kitchen and tables, so much that her entire shirt was soaked with perspiration.
 The temperature had barely let up; it was stifling hot and the humidity hung like a blanket over the city.
 Magnus had never tried ostrich before so he order ostrich pepper steak and I got the ostrich fried noodles.
 I threatened to get the frog fried noodles but Ana’s dangerous glance convinced me otherwise.

-We went for a walk after dinner in search of the night market (there always seem to be a night market within walking distance of anywhere in the cities here).
+After dinner we went for a walk in search of the night market (there always seem to be a night market within walking distance of anywhere in the cities here).
 We found it several blocks away and it was jammed with people.
 Ana and Magnus were excited.
 Stella and I were horrified.
 So we split up Scooby-Doo style; those two would search the night market and we would go drink beer.
 My daughter and I had another great conversation as we waited and watched the hundreds of people and scooters passing to and fro.
 We considered going for a foot and leg massage at the spa right next door, but agreed that Magnus would be terribly disappointed to have been left out, so we decided to save it for later.

 We walked back along the beach and found it rich with activity.
 In their wisdom the folks who built Nha Trang had not allowed any big resorts to be built alongside the beach – instead there was a huge, public promenade, which gave rise to all sorts of social activity.
 There were couples sitting together on the beach, watching the waves.
 There were people swimming (made easier by the lights that illuminated the beach along the entire stretch).
 There was one group of tourists with bottles of wine set up on beach chairs, having a sundowner that just didn’t stop.
 There were people exercising on the free, public fitness machines along the promenade.
 There were many, many locals out for walks.
 There were kids goofing around, riding their bikes or swinging from the bars on the public park equipment.
 Ana and I talked as we walked and couldn’t help but compare this to home and imagine what was happening in Canada on a Wednesday night.
 In the countries in which we have been traveling people live their lives outside, on the streets.
 Where we live, people live their lives in their homes and in their cars.
-Of course it depends where you live in Canada, but in general we spent a lot of time inside buildings, and a lot of our money building and improving our own personal castles, creating personal spaces that we use primarily ourselves.
+Of course it depends where you live in Canada, but in general we spent a lot of time inside buildings, and a lot of our money constructing, re-constructing, and improving our own personal castles, creating spaces that we use primarily ourselves.
 Of course the climate plays a huge role in this, and is surely the main driver, but at times I think we have gone overboard.
 Also, the streets here are used by people, by cars, by scooters, and by animals.
-Our streets and neighbourhoods in Canada are built primarily for large vehicles, and for these vehicles to be driven at high velocities which, frankly, make them treacherous for any other use.
+The streets and neighbourhoods in Canada are built primarily for large vehicles, and for these vehicles to be driven at high velocities which, frankly, makes them treacherous for any other use.
 This is such a narrow approach and the contrast we see here is so stark.
 It gives one much food for thought.